oakink/OakInk/README.md

   ```Shell
   $ unzip single-archive.zip
   ```
-  After all the extractions are finished, you will have a your `/path/to/oakink_data/` as the following structure:
+  After all the extractions are finished, you will have a your directory `path/to/data` of the following structure:
   ```
   .
   ├── image